South Sudan

 Latest developments

 South Sudan participated in the TPNW negotiations in 2017, but did not cast a vote on the adoption of the Treaty.
 In 2021, it voted in favour of the annual UN General Assembly resolution on the TPNW for the first time.
-In previous years, it had not cast a vote.
+In 2022, it did not cast a vote.

 South Sudan maintains policies and practices that are compatible with all of the prohibitions in Article 1 of the TPNW, and can therefore sign and ratify or accede to the Treaty without the need for a change in conduct.